jnordberg/webapp/README.md

 Et voila, your application is ready for deployment.
 All javascript is minified to one file (app.js).

-Copy the contents of the build folder to your deployment server or if you want to be fancy - check out the deployment tools included with webapp.
+Copy the contents of the build folder to your deployment server or if you want to be fancy - check out the included deployment tools.

 ## Dependencies